glic3rinu/rtorrent-feeder/README.md

 rtorrent-feeder
 ===============

-Automatically downloads magnets from EZRSS and The Pirate Bay
+Automatically downloads magnets from EZRSS and The Pirate Bay for [rtorrent](http://libtorrent.rakshasa.no/)

-**This script is intended to work with [rtorrent](http://libtorrent.rakshasa.no/)**

 The following functionality is provided:
  * Downloads TV show magnets using [EZRSS](http://ezrss.it/) as primary source and [TPB](http://thepiratebay.se) as failback